Deadwooding: Robust Global Pruning for Deep Neural Networks: Miscellaneous Results

-Table \ref{strong_PGD_attack} shows results for $era$ for five pruning amounts, which are 99\%, 95\%, 90\%, 50\% and 20\%, for VGG16 on CIFAR-10 dataset.
-We show the results for four variations of the $numSteps$, which are 10,50,100, and 1000.
-The evaluation shows that even for stronger PGD attacks, we achieve a similar amount of $era$ with an average standard deviation of $0.079$ for all the pruning amounts.
+The stronger versions of PGD attacks tend to find adversarial examples in a fine-grained manner by increasing the number of attack steps $numSteps$ while keeping the maximum perturbation $\epsilon_{max}$ same.
+The step size $\alpha$ is computed using $\alpha = 2.5 * \epsilon_{max}/numSteps$ which is in line with the state-of-the-art \cite{madry2019deep}.
+Table \ref{strong_PGD_attack} shows results for {\sl era} for five pruning amounts, which are 99\%, 95\%, 90\%, 50\% and 20\%, for VGG16 on CIFAR-10 dataset.
+We show the results for four variations of the $numSteps$, which are 10, 50, and 100.
+The evaluation shows that even for stronger PGD attacks, we achieve a similar amount of {\sl era} with an average standard deviation of $0.0062$ for all the pruning amounts.